avinesh2101/hacktoberfest/README.md

 ### NOTE
 ------
+* Make sure you have added the necessary comments as wrritten in demo files.
 * Make Sure you commit your changes in a new branch.
 * Make Sure you Give proper name to your files describing the addition.
 * Also Make Sure you comment your code whereever necessary.